 - 1. All medications must be provided by the parents in their original container and labeled specifically for the child intended. - 2.
 For prescription medication, written orders are to be provided to the school from the physician detailing: - a.
 Name of the student. - b.
 Type of disorder. - c.
 Name of the drug. - d.
 Dosage amount. - e.
 Time interval in which the medication is to be taken. - f.
 An emergency number where the physician can be reached. - 3.
 In addition to the physician's order, the custodial parent or guardian must complete and return to the school office the "Authorization for Administering Medication" form. - 4.
 All medications are brought to the school office, one week at a time.
 Liquid medication must be sent each day in the prescribed dosage.
 If medication requires refrigeration, the office personnel will make arrangements. - 5.
 Medication may not be kept in book bags, lunchboxes, or classrooms.
-Asthma inhalers or epipens are the exception. - 6.
-Students using cough drops need to have a written note given to their teacher which should include how many and how often cough drops may be taken.
+Asthma inhalers or prescribed epipens are the exception. - 6.
+Students using cough drops need to have a written note given to their teacher which should include how many and how often cough drops may be taken. - St. Patrick School and St. Patrick School personnel incur no liability for injuries occurring such as, but not limited to, administering asthma medication, an epinephrine auto injector, etc. Parents or guardians must sign the statement acknowledgeing this protection on the "Authorization for Administering Medication" form. - 8.
+St. Patrick School does not allow a nurse or administrator to administer medical cannabis infused products.